-Fairly hidden from a local nearby park, this gem features a beautiful waterfall cradled by an old abandoned hydropower plant.
+Somewhat hidden from a nearby local park, this gem features a beautiful waterfall cradled by an old abandoned hydropower plant.
 Old and crumbling from the seasons, this old building’s saving grace is the water itself.
 Thus, blocking any human entry to the site and thus saving it from the excavator.

 32. Fit for a Businessman

 Another “feature” of Well’s Falls granted by its secrecy is that it has become quite the spot for skinny dippers during the hot months of the summer.
 You’ll also find poets, musicians, artists, and even businesspeople having a bite to eat.
 So much so over the years, the falls have earned the name “Businessman’s Lunch Falls.”
-If you think all of this seems strange to you, then you have never been to Ithaca.
+If you think all this seems strange, you have never been to Ithaca.

 This post originally appeared on SavoTeur.com and has been republished with permission.